sirgavin211/sirgavin211/README.md

 into the world of transformers, neural nets, and other cool machine learning stuff.
 Also, I've been working on electrical engineering projects.

+I'm currently working meetly a hangout planning app that effectively calculates the cost of bills split between attendees.

 ### Fun Facts
   - I like playing badminton
   - I like reading